Samrithasai07/Linux-IPC-Shared-memory/README.md

-# Linux-IPC-Semaphores
+# Linux-IPC-Shared-memory
-Ex05-Linux IPC-Semaphores
+Ex06-Linux IPC-Shared-memory

 # AIM:
-To Write a C program that implements a producer-consumer system with two processes using Semaphores.
+To Write a C program that illustrates two processes communicating using shared memory.

 # DESIGN STEPS: